JGrana01/huetil/README.md

 _rgb_ - set the color based on RGB (Red Green Blue) values.
 Each R,G,B must be between 0 and 255

+ ***Note about RGB:*** The Philips Hue API doesn't support RGB values to set a color. _huetil_ does a conversion internally from RGB to CIE XY.
+It also uses the present "brightness" of the device (aka bri) as part of the conversion calculation.
+ The conversion does NOT account for the fact that many (all) of the Hue bulbs do not fully support a wide color gamut.
+As a result, the color will be sometimes be correct, or at worse "close".
+ The _info_ command will also now show both the XY values as well as the calculated RGB values.

 _trans_ - The duration of the transition from the light’s current state to the new state.
 This is given as a multiple of 100ms and defaults to 4 (400ms).

 ### **play (light|group (ID or Name) (effect) _argument_**